sugaryourcoffee/circlus/doc/development-notes.md

 ### Group Members
 In the Group show view we want to add members to the group.
 To do that we could use the MembersController with a lot of branching.
-Instead we want to create a GroupMembersController that has the responsibility of showing members of a specific group and to add existing members to a group.
+Instead we want to create a Groups::MembersController that has the responsibility of showing members of a specific group and to add existing members to a group.

-    $ rails g controller GroupMembersController
+    $ rails g controller Groups::Members

+That will create a controller in `app/controllers/groups/members_controller.rb`

-and we add a resource to `config/routes.rb`
+and we add a resource to `config/routes.rb`.
+We only want to use the index action and two custom actions to add members and to remove members.

     resources :groups do
-       resources :group_members
+      resources :members, only: [:index], to: 'groups/members' do member do
+          get 'add'
+          get 'remove'
         end
+      end
+    end

+We also need to put our views in `app/views/groups/members/` in order to get different views for the `Groups::MembersController`.
+If we don't provide views in this directory Rails will grap the views in `app/views/groups`.

-Then we run the controller spec and make it pass.
+Then we run the controller spec and make it pass for index, add and remove.

 Next we add specs to `spec/features/groups_spec.rb` to list members of the group and add existing members to the group.